TOPICS |

 Acute Appendicitis in Pediatric Patients: An Evidence-Based Review

 This issue provides guidance for the management of children with appendicitis, including recommendations for diagnostic studies, pain management, prophylactic antibiotics, and surgical consultation.
-Includes 4 AMA PRA Category 1 Credits™.
-CME expires on 09/01/2022.
+CME expired on 09/01/2022.
+No CME for this activity

 |